-How can Custodial Parents Support Non-Custodial Parents?
+How CAN Custodial Parents Support Non-Custodial Parents?
 (Part 2)

 Dr. Wayne Dyer said, "If you change the way you look at things, the things you look at CHANGE."
 Perspective in our circumstances is everything, especially in coparenting.
-For the custodial and non-custodial parent each position comes with its unique challenges and often times we can only see our perspective.
+For the custodial and non-custodial parent, each position comes with its unique challenges and often times we can only see our perspective.
 However, having knowledge of the other's perspective can help change our perspective.
 This blog is meant to help custodial parents (CPs) and non-custodial parents (NCPs) come to a shared understanding of each other (for definitions regarding a custodial and non-custodial parent click here to read Part 1 of this 2-part Blog series).
 Part 1 of the series looked at 6 common feelings custodial parents may feel with suggestions to non-custodial parents on how best to support their custodial parent.
 Below are 6 common feelings non-custodial parents may feel and suggestions for how the CUSTODIAL PARENT can address them in healthy and productive ways.

 Photo of mom and son hugging.
 Is your coparent struggling with not being with your child all the time?
 Learn how you can support them to better your relationship for your child from Sparrow Counseling in Birmingham, AL.